SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Summary

-Diagnostic imaging lets doctors look inside your body for clues about a medical condition.
-A variety of machines and techniques can create pictures of the structures and activities inside your body.
-The type of imaging your doctor uses depends on your symptoms and the part of your body being examined.
-They include:
+Different machines are used to create pictures inside your body.
+The type of imaging your provider uses depends on your symptoms and the part of your body being checked.

 • X-rays